facebookresearch/nevergrad/README.md

 ## Example of chaining, or inoculation, or initialization of an evolutionary algorithm

+Chaining consists in running several algorithms in turn, information being forwarded from the first to the second and so on.
+More precisely, the budget is distributed over several algorithms, and when an objective function value is computed, all algorithms are informed.
 In optimizerlib.py, you can read the following:
 ```
 DEwithLHS = chaining([LHSSearch, DE], [-1])  # Runs LHSSearch with budget num_workers and then DE.